Experience a Day in the Life of a Lochsa River Guide

 Zoo Town Surfers New Chapter

-Welcome to the Zoo Town Surfers New Chapter
+Welcome To Zoo Town Surfers New Chapter

 What an honor it is to be writing this and introducing ourselves to all of our future friends, employees, coworkers, partners and customers.
 Megan and I are so incredibly grateful for the opportunity to do what we love to do, serve our community, as well as educate and find stewards, or build upon existing ones.
 This truly is a dream come true.
 First, we must thank Jason Shreder again for this opportunity.
 We will do everything we can to ensure the continued growth and prosperity of the business you started, my friend.
 Thank you.
 I will try to keep this brief, but I am not known for that talent.
 Here is a bit about us, and our journey to Zoo Town Surfers.